LorenzoFramba/ProgIng2_2018/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the UNITN License - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments